assegaf/siptowhatsapp/README.md

 **f.
 What is the limitation talk time or number of call ?**

 Whatsapp never limit your call time, because its peer to peer call. so You can have unlimited talk time, longer is better.
-But as a service, whatsapp maybe limit total of call dialed, so you can control yourself how many unique call per hour/day/etc ...
+But as a service, whatsapp maybe limit total of call unique number to be dialed, so you can control yourself how many unique call per hour/day/etc ...

 **g.
 What is the limitation for Dedicated Services (unlimited call inbound/outbound).**